MaryjossUma/Task2/README.md

-# Task1.
-Mandatory Task
+# Task2.
+Advanced Task

-We have to face three challenges here:
+We have to face two challenges here:

-- Mark in colour the communities.
+- To mark communities in colour.
-- Continue using the size of the circle as an indicator of severity.
+- Continue to use the size of the circle as an indicator of severity.

 # Steps

-- We will take as starting example _task1_, let's copy the content from that folder and execute _npm install_.
+- Let's take _task1_ as an initial example, copy the contents of that folder and run _npm install_.

 ```bash
 npm install
 ```

-- We have differences between the names of the communities.
-We rename the names in the files _communities.ts_ and _dataCommuniteies.ts_ to be the same as in _spain.json_.
+- There are differences between the names of the communities in the different files.
+We change the names in the _communities.ts_ and _dataCommuniteies.ts_ files to be the same as in _spain.json_.

-- We create a color scale, with the same domina as radius scale.
+- We create a colour scale, with the same domain as the radius scale.

 _./src/index.ts_